Ana Gantman, lab director

 Anni Sternisko

-Jay Van Bavel (associate professor of psychology, new york university)
+Jay Van Bavel (professor of psychology, new york university)